Azrael-Dergy-Derg/Personal-Omniversal-Project/00-Master-Canon/Characters/Azrael/Appearance.md

 ⸻

-General Description
+## General Description

-Azrael’s appearance is designed to represent the contrast between ancient power, battle experience, and disciplined restraint.

-Across universes, his exact species and anatomy may change to fit the setting, but his recognizable visual identity remains consistent.
+Azrael maintains a recognizable appearance across the Omniverse.
+While his species and anatomy may change to fit the universe he inhabits, several visual characteristics remain consistent and serve as his defining features.

 ⸻